TrangDataforlife/HR_Dashboard/README.md

 ### Culture Working Environment Analysis:

 * **Main insight 1.
-36.4% Gen-Z quit Job even they believe they have a best work-life balance.** However, They highly feel low job involvement, satisfaction environment although good relationship with co-workers.
+36.4% Gen-Z quit Job even they believe they have a best work-life balance.** However, They highly feel inconnected with job involvement, and low satisfaction environment despite of good relationship with co-workers.

   <table align="center">
   <tr>